Is Your Agency’s In-House-Built DevSecOps the Right Fit for Mission Delivery?

 Agencies need a strategy that embraces marketplace reality: DevSecOps (DSO) has evolved beyond a modernization initiative.
 It is now a foundational part of how organizations operate.

-The Hidden Costs of DIY: It’s Operational
+The Hidden Costs of Self-Building: It’s Operational

 • Tool sprawl across continuous integration/continuous delivery (CI/CD), static analysis, container scanning, and compliance platforms.
 Each tool must be integrated, maintained, and continuously updated.
 Over time, this creates tool sprawl and with it, gaps in visibility and consistency.